pathologicalenvy/pathological-envy-framework/manuscripts/M2_regulatory_reorganization/chapters/21-why-stabilized-systems-resist-change.md

 This framework does not aspire to total explanation.
 It aspires to structural sufficiency within a defined domain: the reorganization of systems following mortification under constraint.
 The claims advanced here are bounded, conditional, and mechanistic.
 They do not extend beyond what the architecture requires.

-This closing chapter specifies what the framework does not claim—not as a retreat, but as a condition of rigor.
+This closing chapter specifies what the framework does not claim - not as a retreat, but as a condition of rigor.

 ### What the Framework Claims